DirecTrack to Teaching

 Recommended majors: astrophysics, biology, chemistry, engineering, environmental sciences, fisheries and wildlife, genetics and cell biology, geology, neuroscience, physics

-- Second languages and cultures (licensure in
+- Second language education (licensure in

 world languages and English as a second language)

 Recommended majors: language studies (French, German, Japanese, etc.), international relations, linguistics, speech-language-hearing sciences

 - Social studies education

 Recommended majors: American studies, anthropology, economics, geography, history, philosophy, political science, psychology, sociology

 - prerequisites in American studies education content areas

 - prerequisites in geography education content areas

 - prerequisites in political science education content areas